JetBrains/MPS-extensions/docs/extensions/plaintext-gen.md

 For examples, see the test language in this repository.

 # Presentations and tutorials
+A [tutorial on plaintextgen](http://dslfoundry.com/plaintextgen-tutorial/) is available on the [DSLFoundry blog](http://dslfoundry.com/).

 A presentation that was held at the 27 February 2019 meeting of [MPS Power Users Group](http://mps-community.nl/power-users-group/) can be found at the [DSLFoundry MPS-teaching repository](https://github.com/DSLFoundry/mps-teaching/blob/master/Plaintextgen.pdf).

 ## Main features